scalableinternetservices/ucsb_website/old_projects/project0.md

 You page must include:

-- an external CSS file written by you and hosted on the same domain
-- an index page including the following
 - a page title
 - a page heading
-  - a paragraph of bio text telling me a bit about you
-  - an image of you hosted on the same domain (helps me get to know your faces/names) If you object to putting your face on a public website, it is ok to skip this but please email me a photo of yourself so that I can create my own class roster with faces and add some other photo to your site.
+- an image hosted on the same domain
+- an external CSS file written by you and hosted on the same domain
+- an unordered list with at least three items
+- a table with at least 2 columns and at least 3 rows
 - a hyperlink to the GitHub repository containing the source code
-  - A div with the id attribute set to "expert-topics" containing an unordered list with at least three
-  - a hyperlink to at least one page named /interest/<your_interest> Ex: /interests/airplanes
-- a page for at least one of your interests accessible at /interest/<your_interest> Ex: /interests/airplanes
-  - a page title
-  - a page heading
-  - a paragraph of text describing the content of this page
-  - a table with at least 2 columns and at least 10 rows formatted as an FAQ about your topic of interest

 ### Verification Script

-TODO: update the verification script or remove it from the site The `project0.py` script in
+The `project0.py` script in
 <https://github.com/scalableinternetservices/ucsb_website/tree/main/scripts>
 can be used to automatically verify that your page meets the necessary